Manage Table Cells in Presentations with Python

 presentation.save("cell_background_color.pptx", slides.export.SaveFormat.PPTX)

-- Define an array of columns with width.
+- Define an array of column widths.

-- Define an array of rows with height.
+- Define an array of row heights.

 import aspose.slides as slides

-# Instantiates a Presentation class object
+# Instantiate a Presentation object.

 with slides.Presentation() as presentation: